boyter/boyter.org/content/posts/my-personal-complaints-about-golang.md

 The above will keep the order of the elements in the slice but lets assume this isn't a requirement in our case.

 The problem with the above firstly you need to use an old school for loop.
 Use a range and the above will not do what you expect, with the output being the same as the input.
 Another issue is adding a waitgroup and having to remember to increment and call done on it.
 This is additional overhead on the developer.
 Get it wrong and this program will not produce the right output, either nondeterministically or never finish.
-In addition if your list is very long you are going to spawn a goroutine for every single one.
+In addition if your list is very long you are going to spawn a go-routine for every single one.
 As I said before this is not an issue itself because go can do that without issue.
-What is going to be a problem is that each one of those goroutines is going to fight for a slice of the CPU.
+What is going to be a problem is that each one of those go-routines is going to fight for a slice of the CPU.
 As such this is not going to be the most efficient way to perform this task.

-What you probably really wanted to do was spawn a goroutine for each CPU and have them pick over the list processing it in turn.
+What you probably wanted was to spawn a go-routine for each CPU and have them pick over the list processing it in turn.
 To do this in a Go centric way you need to build a channel then loop over the elements of your slice and have your functions read from that channel, then another channel which you read from.
 Lets have a look.

 {{<highlight go>}}
 toProcess := []int{1,2,3,4,5,6,7,8,9}
-var wg sync.WaitGroup
-var input = make(chan int, 5)
+var input = make(chan int, len(toProcess))

-wg.Add(1)
-go func(input []int, output chan int) {
 for i, _ := range toProcess {
-		output <- i
+	input <- i
 }
-	close(output)
-	wg.Done()
-}(toProcess, input)
+close(input)

+var wg sync.WaitGroup
 for i := 0; i < runtime.NumCPU(); i++ {
 	wg.Add(1)
 	go func(input chan int, output []int) {
 		for j := range input {
-			toProcess[j] = someCalculation(j)
+			toProcess[j] = someCalculation(toProcess[j])
 		}
 		wg.Done()
 	}(input, toProcess)